coveooss/pushapi-nodejs/README.md

 where *file.json* is a payload (json) for the PushApi, and *folder* contains multiple payload files.
 Don't forget to set **DocumentId** in the payloads.

+## What does it do?

+The helper does a minimal validation on the payload, then executes these API calls:

+1. Change source state to REBUILD
+1. Get a File container
+1. Upload the payload to the File container
+1. Sends the batch command to process the File container
+1. Change the source state back to IDLE

+You can add this attribute `"debug": true` in your **config.json** to see these requests and their response code.

 ## Dependencies
 - Node.js